Enhancing Lexicon-Based Text Embeddings with Large Language Models: Introduction

 Despite these benefits, lexicon-based embeddings remain underexplored beyond retrieval tasks.
-To unlock their full potential in more scenarios, it is essential to address the challenges posed by LLMs, as shown in Fig.~\ref{fig:intro_fig}.
-The first one is the inherent redundancy of LLM vocabularies.
-Since most modern tokenizers rely on subword tokenization (e.g., \texttt{"education"} is split into \texttt{"edu"} and \texttt{"cation"}), it fragments the entire vocabulary space~\citep{impactwordsplitting}.
-And semantically equivalent tokens can appear in multiple forms in the tokenizer (e.g., \texttt{"what"}, \texttt{"What"}, \texttt{" what"} and \texttt{"review"}, \texttt{"reviews"}), introducing inconsistencies and difficulties in lexicon matching.
+To effectively apply them to other tasks, it is essential to address the challenges posed by LLMs, as shown in Fig.~\ref{fig:intro_fig}.
+The first issue is the inherent redundancy of LLM vocabularies.
+Since most modern tokenizers rely on subword tokenization (e.g., \texttt{``education''} is split into \texttt{``edu''} and \texttt{``cation''}), it fragments the entire vocabulary space~\citep{impactwordsplitting}.
+More importantly, semantically equivalent tokens can appear in multiple forms in the tokenizer (e.g., \texttt{``what''}, \texttt{``What''}, \texttt{`` what''} and \texttt{``review''}, \texttt{``reviews''}), introducing inconsistencies and difficulties in lexicon matching (e.g., the choice of whether \texttt{``what''} and/or \texttt{`` what''} appears in the lexical representation should be consistent along with their associated weights).
 Consequently, recent studies indicate that replacing the original tokenization of BM25~\citep{bm25} with the XLM-R tokenizer~\citep{xlmr} can lead to a significant performance drop due to the noisier vocabulary~\citep{m3}.
-The second challenge is that LLMs typically employ unidirectional attention during pre-training, where tokens can only attend to preceding tokens.
-This limitation prevents each token from fully leveraging the surrounding context, which is crucial as lexicon-based embeddings are always derived from the outputs of all tokens.
+The second challenge is that LLMs typically employ unidirectional attention during pre-training, where tokens only attend to preceding tokens.
+This limitation prevents each token from fully leveraging the surrounding context, which is crucial as lexicon-based embeddings are derived from the outputs of all tokens.